Terms of Service

 24. CLAIMS DEADLINE AND EXCLUSIVE JURISDICTION

 You agree to present any claims against us within 30 days after your trip ends and to file suit within one year of the incident, and you acknowledge that this expressly limits the applicable statute of limitations to one year.
-You agree that the courts in San Diego County, California will be the exclusive jurisdiction for all claims brought by you or us, and you hereby submit to the personal jurisdiction of those courts.
+You agree that the courts in Orange County, California will be the exclusive jurisdiction for all claims brought by you or us, and you hereby submit to the personal jurisdiction of those courts.